 People who smoke anything regularly, including marijuana, are at greater risk of causing harm to their cardiovascular system.
 Some studies have linked smoking weed to a greater risk of having a heart attack in middle age, although these studies were not large enough to be conclusive, and many of the people involved also smoked cigarettes.

-A later study on cardiovascular disease associated with marijuana found that the annual risk of myocardial infarctions from consistent smoking increased from 1.5 percent to 3 percent per year.
+A later study on cardiovascular diseaseassociated with marijuana found that the annual risk of myocardial infarctions from consistent smoking increased from 1.5 percent to 3 percent per year.
 Because long-term pot use can also increase anxiety and panic disorder risk, hospitals have seen an increase in stress cardiomyopathy, a heart condition caused by increased stress.
 Between 2003 and 2011, hospitals across the nation saw 33,343 patients with stress cardiomyopathy, and an analysis of those patients found that 1 percent induced the condition through pot smoking.
 The analysis also found that pot smokers had weaker hearts, so 2.4 percent went into cardiac arrest compared to 0.8 percent of the non-smokers; and 2.4 percent were more likely to need correction for arrhythmias compared to 0.6 percent of non-users.

 Ending Harm to the Body from Marijuana

 Marijuana is very addictive and habit-forming, and long-term abuse of the drug causes damage to the body and brain.
 While cognitive and physical defects may be reversible, this requires abstinence from marijuana.
+If you’re ready to start your recovery and detox from marijuana, American Addiction Centers can help.
+Give us a call at 954-526-5776 and one of our caring Admissions Navigators can help you begin your recovery journey.